lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

 5. What you expect the outcome of the project will be.
 Note, you will always provide your code, so think about how you would define "success" for your objective (e.g., a measurement of efficiency, a completed task, completed analysis)
 6. Preliminary or sample data
 7. Any preliminary work (strongly encouraged)

+If you are having difficulty developing your own research question(s) and data, I have a list of candidate questions you may use as inspiration.

 ## Deliverable 2: in-class project update (25 points)